 Tessa and I did art classes together at high school and have both gone on to lead creative lives.
 She’s my longest living friendship and her bohemian lifestyle has always fascinated me.
 She’s had really amazing adventures, the kind that stretches your imagination in all directions, and encountered some of the most delightfully intriguing people on earth.

-So, after a look at her fourth solo exhibition (her second at Kidogo), we went back to her studio, a five-minute walk away, and another historic site, and sat down to a cuppa tea and a good chat about her art and life, so far.
+After a look at her fourth solo exhibition (her second at Kidogo) we went back to her art studio, a five-minute walk away, and another historic site.
+We sat down to a cuppa tea and a good chat about her art and life, so far.
 And it left me feeling very inspired!
 If you are a traveller, creative, or someone with a passion for anything, you’ll just love getting to know her.
 She will inspire you with her colourful narratives of people from faraway places and diverse cultures.
 Welcome, Tessa!

 Whatever you have inside of you comes out into the art, you can’t stop it, so my paintings are also about me.
 I think when people look at my art it makes them feel good.
 They like to look at it because it’s colourful and bright and something interesting.
 It doesn’t have fear or shock value and it’s not political, so they are happy to look at it.

 I did a lot of travelling for about 18 years, all around the world, to the United States, and Canada, and then Mexico and Latin America, which I got completely fascinated with.
 I learned Spanish there.
 I travelled to these places a number of times.
 I mostly have an international focus, but lately, my daughter has been creeping into my works.

 I’m also a musician and perform world folk music with one of my sisters.
 Our band is called ‘Las Dos’.
 I’m a vocalist and I play the regular flute and Andean flute, and my sister is also a vocalist; she plays keyboard and guitar.
 So musicians and their instruments also feature in my art.